 2. Burnout Recovery Affirmations

-If you're burnt out, it's because you cared β probably more than most people around you noticed.
+If you are burnt out, it is because you cared — probably more than most people around you noticed.
 You gave a lot.
 You kept going when you probably should have stopped.
-You held things together when it wasn't really your job to hold them.
-That's not laziness.
-That's not weakness.
-That's what burnout actually looks like from the inside.
-The most important belief to rewire right now is the one that tells you rest has to be earned β that you can only stop when everything is done.
-These affirmations are written for exactly where you are: not to rush your recovery, but to gently remind your nervous system that it is finally safe to slow down.
+You held things together when it was not really your job to hold them.
+That is not laziness.
+That is not weakness.
+That is what burnout actually looks like from the inside.
+The most important belief to change right now is the one that tells you rest has to be earned — that you can only stop when everything is done.
+These affirmations are written for exactly where you are: not to rush your recovery, but to gently remind yourself that slowing down is not failure.
+It is the whole point.

 - I am allowed to rest without earning it first.